Agoric/documentation/main/javascript-modifications/ses-guide.md

 As of February 2021, SES is making its way through JavaScript standards committees.
 It is expected to become an official part of JavaScript when the standards process is completed.
-Meanwhile, Agoric provides its own SES *shim* for use in writing secure smart contracts in JavaScript (Several Agoric engineers are on the relevant standards committees and are responsible for aspects of SES).
+Meanwhile, Agoric provides its own SES *shim* (a library providing the needed SES features) for use in writing secure smart contracts in JavaScript (Several Agoric engineers are on the relevant standards committees and are responsible for aspects of SES).

-## SES and JavaScript globals
+## JavaScript globals and primordials

 As mentioned, SES does not include any IO objects that provide [*ambient authority*](https://en.wikipedia.org/wiki/Ambient_authority) (which is not “safe”).
 Nor does it allow non-determinism from built-in JavaScript objects.